“TABOO TOPIC 2 - The Taboo Topics about creating for Self Publish clients - Pt2”

 If you want to spend your money on a professional illustrator you need to learn to become a professional-client.

 I can guarantee you´re still be having your creative input and I promise, I or the professional illustrator you will hire will do his best to keep your vision intact.
-We just need to look at your book in the same way we look at the project if it came from a professional publishing company from the start.
+We just need to look at your book in the same way we look at your project if it came from a professional publishing company from the start.

 There isn´t any reason why a professional illustrator cannot present a Self Publish client with a professional look for the book.
-As an illustrator, it really does not make a difference if I´m illustrating for a company or for a Self Publish client.
+As an illustrator, technically it really does not make a difference if I´m illustrating for a company or for a Self Publish client.
 The skills needed are the same, the work is the same, the project characteristics are the same.
 I just need to make sure the work conditions are the same.

 If I´m a professional illustrator which treats either companies or independent clients in the same way, my only work demand is that my clients treat the project professionally too and therefore if I´m working for a Self Publish I need that person to be, or learn to become a TYPE 1 client instead of TYPE 2.